 The issue around coffee cup recyclability has been a grey area but this is certainly a topic that has been increasingly in the media since the War on Waste show in May.

 Due to the physical make up of the take away coffee cup – these are NOT recyclable (unless through a Simply Cups programme).
-The lids can likely be recycled, but the cups should go into the general waste.

 - Invest in a reusable coffee cup.

 - Look into the Simply Cups scheme to see if it might be feasible for your business simplycups.com.au